Werka Natural

 Since 2019

 This lot is made up of coffees grown near the kebele (local village) of Werka (pronounced “wer-kah”), which is located in the Nensebo woreda (administrative district), in Ethiopia’s West Arsi Zone.
-The coffee was processed using the natural method at Gara Kone washing station, one of twenty owned and managed by Testi Coffee, a family-owned company founded by Mr Faysel A. Yonis.
+The coffee was processed using the natural method at Gara Kone washing station, one of 26 owned and managed by Testi Coffee, a family-owned company founded by Mr Faysel A. Yonis.

 This coffee lot was produced as part of Testi’s quality improvement initiative, Premium Cherry Selection (PCS).
 Launched in 2018, the Premium Cherry Selection program ensures that best practices are used for growing, harvesting and processing the coffee cherry.
 Through the program, Testi pay a premium to farmers who pick and deliver only the ripest cherries from their farms.
 Coffees produced as part of the program represent the highest quality and cleanest cup profile available from the washing station and wider region.
 Head here to learn more about Testi Coffee’s work in Ethiopia.